What is Connect Community Charter School?

 Connect prepares children to succeed in high school and college, and to take on the jobs of the future that we can only imagine today.
 By focusing on collaboration, leadership, and decision-making, children learn how to take charge of their own futures and create positive change in their communities.

-For the 2013-2014 school year we are pleased to be located at Fair Oaks Community School.
+We are pleased to be located on the campus of Fair Oaks Community School.
 We hope to build our own facility in coming years.

 How can I enroll my child?